keisanki/DM42_programs/README.md

 maintaining the perfect timing for all your pours.
 Everything starts by a recipe which is stored in the matrix `V60R` it defines the names and the times (in H.MMSS format) for each step.
 It provides the total elapsed time and the time till the next step.
-There is even a previous of the upcoming step so that you can better prep yourself.
+There is even a preview of the upcoming step so that you can better prep yourself.

 My favorite method is the 4-6 method by Tetsu Kasuya.
 Find the recipe at the